Links

 • errors: When there are any out-of-band errors that occur in the normal operation of the application, this array provides a description of the error

 Ensure your webhook servers can handle 3x the outgoing message traffic capacity and 1x the expected incoming message traffic capacity.
 For example, if you're sending 1000 messages per second with a 30% expected response rate, your servers should process up to 3000 message status webhooks and an additional 300 incoming message webhooks.
-See recommendations from Meta here.
+See more information about throughput here.

 Configure and load test your webhook server to handle concurrent requests with the following latency standards: